Statement of business ethics for suppliers

 • provide accurate and reliable advice and information when requested

-• not offer City of Sydney staff any financial inducements or any gifts or other benefits which may influence or be seen as influencing them.
+• not offer City of Sydney staff any gifts, benefits or financial inducements that could influence or be perceived to influence decision-making.

 Address